LogtalkDotOrg/logtalk3/library/NOTES.md

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

-The `$LOGTALKUSER/docs` directory includes a XHTML version of the library documentation.
+The `$LOGTALKUSER/docs` directory includes an HTML version of the library documentation.
 To regenerate documentation of the Logtalk libraries, start Logtalk with your favorite back-end Prolog compiler and follow these steps: